Qurratulain Hyder: Biography

 She was born on 20 January 1927 in Aligarh, Uttar Pradesh (though her family were from Nehtaur, UP).
 Her father Syed Sajjad Haider Yaldram was also a well known Urdu writer in India of travel and humour literature.
 She was named after a notable Iranian poet Qurrat-ul-Ain Táhirih (Tahira).
 Qurratul Ain, translated literally means 'solace of the eyes' and is used as a term of endearment.
 A trendsetter in Urdu fiction, she began writing at a time when the novel was yet to take deep roots as a serious genre in the poetry-oriented world of Urdu literature.
 She instilled in it a new sensibility and brought into its fold strands of thought and imagination hitherto unexplored.
 She is widely regarded as the "Grande Dame" of Urdu literature.

-After finishing her education from Indraprastha College, Delhi and Lucknow University's Isabella Thoburn College, she moved to Pakistan in 1947, then lived in England for some time before finally returning to India in 1960.
+After finishing her education from Indraprastha College, Delhi and Lucknow University, she moved to Pakistan in 1947, then lived in England for some time before finally returning to India in 1960.
 She lived in Bombay for nearly twenty years before shifting to Noida near New Delhi, where she had been staying till her demise.
 She never married.

 She migrated along with her family members to Pakistan in 1947 at the time of independence "in the wake of burning trains of corpses going into and out of both countries, as Muslims moved to Pakistan and Hindus to India.".
 In 1959, the release of her novel Aag ka Darya (River of Fire) met with controversy in Pakistan.
 Soon after publication, she decided to go back to India, where she had since lived.
 She worked as a journalist to earn her living but regularly kept publishing short stories, literary translations and novels, by now almost thirty in number.
 She was Managing Editor of the magazine Imprint, Bombay (1964–68), and a member of the editorial staff of the Illustrated Weekly of India (1968–75).
 Her books have been translated into English and other languages.

 Hyder also served as a guest lecturer at the universities of California, Chicago, Wisconsin, and Arizona.
 She was visiting professor at the Urdu Department at Aligarh Muslim University, where her father had earlier been a registrar.
 She was also Professor Emeritus, Khan Abdul Ghaffar Khan Chair at Jamia Millia Islamia, New Delhi.
 In 1979 she was in residency at the University of Iowa's International Writing Program.